Eight Forest Lane

 Yes!
 This chicken fried rice stores really well in both the fridge and the freezer making it a great option for meal prep.
 In an airtight container it will last up to 3 days in the fridge and 3 months in the freezer.
 Just make sure to reheat only once and do so until steaming due to the chicken and the rice.

-More easy dinner ideas:
+More takeaway style dinner ideas:

 Honey Soy Chicken